 1975-76 Topps Fold Out Team Checklists

 There was a time when all collectors did was open packs, trade cards and hope to complete a set.
-The checklist was an important tool for that task and the 1975-76 Topps Team Checklist set was sent out by Topps to collectors through the mail in the form of a fold out type of panel.
+The checklist was an important tool for that task and the 1975-76 Topps Team Checklist set was a mail-in wrapper redemption in the form of an uncut, foldout sheet.
+Unlike the football and baseball sheets, the basketball sheets are blank on the reverse, making them among the most dull products you could imagine.

 Rounding Out the Decade